 The size of a company is not necessarily reflective of the quality of its service.
 Large companies can be built on sales and marketing, not on the quality of service.
 Many larger management companies can also be franchises that have a recognisable but may not provide the same consistent service.
 Moreover, these companies tend to be a jack of all trades offering a range of property services from buying, selling, and managing.
 Therefore, they don’t ever become specialists which tend to have more knowledge and understanding of the rental market.
 Look for a company that provides the best service not the company with the most popular name.

 Use the reviews of a company to determine its quality.
 The best way to evaluate a management company prior to engaging its services is to look at its reviews.
+There are numerous websites to evaluate a companies performance.
 Usually, their performance will speak volumes across other landlords.
 If the company has numerous positive reviews, then it is likely they will provide a great service.
 By doing a small amount of research an investor can sift through multiple companies to find one that has great credibility.
 Likewise, speaking with the company themselves and asking them for reviews on their service should highlight their quality.
 If they are reluctant to give you any information, I would be cautious.
 While if they offer up this information willingly they may be confident in their ability to provide exceptional service to their current and future clients.

 A great property manager is a necessity when wanting to sustain a successful portfolio.
 There is a range of variables that make for a great property manager so it is important to be able to distinguish between managers and their qualify of service.
 An investor takes into consideration a manager’s proactive nature, communication, and knowledge of a market.
 While the credibility of an agency is determined by its consistent quality of service, not the size or fees of the agency.
 Many times, it can take time and experience to determine if an agency or manager is worth the cost.
 Therefore, recognise what separates a great property manager from a mediocre one and be willing to shop around if they don’t meet your expectation.